infosecn1nja/VeilTransfer/README.md

 ./veiltransfer_server quic -cert /path/server.crt -key /path/server.key
 ```

-Once the server is running, you can upload files or directories using: bash Salin Edit
+Once the server is running, you can upload files or directories using:
 ```bash
 veiltransfer_client transfer quic -localPath (/path/to/file or /path/to/directory) -server example.com:443
 ```